julisunkan/flash3/replit.md

 A production-ready Progressive Web App (PWA) that generates interactive flashcards from text or PDF files using AI.
 Built with Flask (Python), SQLite, and vanilla JavaScript.

 ## Features
-- **AI-Powered Generation**: Uses OpenAI API to create summaries, Q&A pairs, and multiple-choice questions
+- **Intelligent Content Generation**: Uses local keyword extraction and NLP algorithms to create summaries, Q&A pairs, and multiple-choice questions (no API keys required!)
 - **PDF Support**: Extract text from PDFs using PyPDF2 and pdfplumber
 - **OCR Capabilities**: Scan text from images in PDFs using Tesseract OCR
 - **Spaced Repetition**: SM-2 algorithm for optimized learning intervals